 While the strength and durability of fiberglass windows allow them to last longer, they also make installation and fiberglass window replacement slightly more difficult.
 You have less room for error, and you often need a professional installation; otherwise, you risk negating the manufacturer’s warranty.

-Interested in upgrading your exterior?
+Interested in upgrading your windows?
 Minnesota Exteriors financing services can help transform your home.

 Vinyl Windows Explained